 Note

-prepare_model_for_kbit_training casts layer norms to float32 and enables gradient checkpointing — small but important steps for stable training on a quantized model.
+prepare_model_for_kbit_training casts layer norms to float32 and turns on gradient checkpointing.
+These are small but important steps for stable training on a quantized model.

 Training with SFTTrainer

 TRL's SFTTrainer is built for supervised fine-tuning on a text field.
-Point it at the formatted text column:
+We point it at the formatted text column:

 from transformers import TrainingArguments